Published: September 15, 2020

-Thus, you’ll be able to provide extra services and additional value to your customers as well as use your e-Learning platform for marketing purposes.
+Thus, you’ll be able to provide extra services and additional value to your customers, as well as use your e-Learning platform for marketing purposes.

 Some types of learning activities are also better suited for websites.
 Think of code schools or copywriting courses.
 In most cases, it’ll be more convenient to type code or text on a website rather than in a mobile app.

-Even though websites are more suitable for video content, it doesn’t mean that creating an e-Learning app is a bad idea.
-The best proof to that: more than 70% of YouTube watch time comes from mobile devices.
+Even though websites are more suitable for video content, that doesn’t mean that creating an e-Learning app is a bad idea: more than 70% of the totalYouTube watch time comes from mobile devices.

 If you can’t decide on what you should choose, contact us with your project details and we’ll help to pick the best option for your case.

-A learning management system is a software application for the creating, tracking, automation, administration, reporting, documentation, and delivery of educational courses, training, or learning and development programs.
+A learning management system is a software application for the creation, tracking, automation, administration, reporting, documentation, and delivery of educational courses, training, or learning and development programs.
 Such systems are used by businesses of all sizes, educational institutions, and even some governmental bodies.

 In this section, we will review the basic features of an e-learning platform.
 Keep in mind that this functionality can be implemented on both websites and apps.

-This feature is useful in a few ways:
+This feature is useful in several ways:

 How to create an e-learning app or website with a great Sign Up feature?
 Do NOT require too much info right at the beginning as it can cause a high bounce rate.
-The best thing you can do is get rid of any repellent barriers, including requiring personal or credit card details even before they start using the app or website.
+The best thing you can do is get rid of any repellent barriers, including requiring personal or credit card details even before clients they actually start using the app or website.

 The minimum info you can ask at the beginning is login/email and password.
 Don’t worry, you’ll be able to ask for all the needed personal information later.
 For example, offer to fill in the profile for extra gamification points or before making a payment.

 Just think of the fact that Coursera has more than 2,400 online classes.
-It would be almost impossible to find what you need without searching & filtering functionality.
+It would be almost impossible to find what you need without the searching & filtering functionality.
 If you offer your customers lots of content, these features should be on your must-have list, too.

 In this paragraph we’re going to talk about a set of screens you need to enable a convenient e-Learning process on your platform.

-So, these are:
+So, these include: